lucamozzz/bear/README.md

         {
-            "id": "uniquePlaceId", // Unique identifier for the place "name": "placeName", // Name of the place "extent": [
+            "id": "uniquePlaceId", // Unique identifier for the place "name": "placeName", // Name of the place "cooridnates": [
-                [latitude, longitude], // Coordinates defining the boundaries of the place ...
+                [latitude, longitude], // Coordinates defining the extent of the place ...
             ],
             "attributes": {